claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ## What you get

-You can visit [Claudie's Portfolio Website Example](https://claudielarouche.github.io/portfolio-test/) to see a demo of the type of website you get.
+You can visit [Claudie's Portfolio Website Example](https://claudielarouche.github.io/portfolio-test/){:target="_blank" rel="noopener noreferrer"} to see a demo of the type of website you get.

 ## Cost